 Every point below is applicable and so I am loathe to put these in any particular order of importance.
 In short, you need to tend to all of them on any hike you are preparing to undertake.

 This first one is probably one of the ones that is most often neglected.
 In this day and age, good gear is easily available and while it can be very expensive, there are plenty of reasonable options at reasonable prices available too.

 Every other week when I go out hiking, I’m half way up a mountain and I see someone in Nike Air sneakers and jeans.
 Not advisable in any way.
 Although trail shoes can be grand on occasion as a general rule I recommend you have proper hiking boots.

 As well as that, some kind of breathable warm clothing is advised so base layers (where required) hiking pants, tee’s, etc. should allow you to sweat but let excessive heat out and away from your skin to prevent moisture build up.

 You also need to have layers for warmth so a fleece is a good option.

 As with wearing the right hiking gear, you need to carry any extra that you need.
 So if it isn’t raining, you should have your waterproofs packed away in your pack.
 You should also have an extra layer or two for warmth and protection in case it is needed.

-I didn't mention this above, as you don't really wear it, but you do kind of I guess, but you need to have a good day pack with you to carry these additional layers and your other bits and pieces in while you're out on the trail.
+I didn’t mention this above, as you don’t really wear it, although you do kind of I guess, but you need to have a good day pack with you, to carry these additional layers and your other bits and pieces in while you’re out on the trail.